norwoodj/jconfigure/README.md

 ```

 ### !StringFormat
-This command takes a list or mapping specifying a format string and arguments for formatting and
+This tag takes a list or mapping specifying a format string and arguments for formatting and
 returns the formatted string:

 Usage: